cs1302uga/cs1302-tutorials/interfaces/interfaces.md

     1. `src/cs1302/interfaces/impl/SuperFancy.java`
     1. `src/cs1302/interfaces/StyleDriver.java`

-    Remember, you may need to specify the class path in addition to the destination when using `javac` to compile Java code that depends on other Java code.
+    Remember, you may need to specify the classpath in addition to the destination when using `javac` to compile Java code that depends on other Java code.
 If you need a refresher on this subject, then refer to the
     [Java Packages Tutorial Part 1](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/packages1.md) and